raibu-stream/hls-playlist/README.md

 ## Roadmap

-This library is 100% finished and feature-complete as far as serializing tags goes, but I'd like to eventually implement a serializer for the higher level playlist representation, and also deserialization.
+This library is 100% finished and feature-complete as far as serialization goes.
+I'd like to implement deserialization sometime in the future.

 - [x] Serialize steering manifest
 - [x] Serialize tags
-- [ ] Serialize playlist
+- [x] Serialize playlist
 - [ ] Deserialize steering manifest
 - [ ] Deserialize tags
 - [ ] Deserialize playlist